COVID-19: Unemployment Claims

 Not Answering EDD Calls

 If there is an eligibility issue on your certification, we may schedule a determination interview with you.
 You will be notified of the date and time by mail and will receive sample questions we may ask.
 Be ready to accept a call during the time listed on the notice.
-Your caller ID may show “St of CA EDD” or the UI call center numbers 1-833-978-2511 or 1-800-300-5616.
+Your caller ID may show “St of CA EDD” or the UI Customer Service number 1-800-300-5616.
 We will identify ourselves as an EDD representative and will know your EDD Customer Account Number.

 Usually, it will take about a week after you certify to receive your first benefit payment.
 With the large amount of claims we are processing, there may be delays.
 If you chose to receive payments on an EDD Debit CardSM, Bank of America will mail you a card once payments are available.